usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator, but without the requirement that a second factor be provided.
 As such, the symmetric keys used by authenticators SHALL be strongly protected against compromise.

-When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier or associated CSP SHALL generate and exchange, or obtain secrets required to duplicate the authenticator output using approved cryptography.
+When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier or associated CSP SHALL use approved cryptography to either generate and exchange, or obtain the secrets required to duplicate the authenticator output.
 The verifier or CSP SHALL also establish, via the authenticator source, that the authenticator is a multi-factor device.
 In the absence of a trusted statement that it is a multi-factor device, the verifier SHALL treat the authenticator as single-factor, in accordance with [Section 5.1.4](#singlefactorOTP).

 The verifier SHALL use approved encryption and an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and MitM attacks.
 Time-based OTPs [[RFC 6238]](#RFC6238) SHALL have a defined lifetime that is determined by the expected clock drift - in either direction - of the authenticator over its lifetime, plus allowance for network delay and user entry of the OTP.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.
 In the event a claimant's authentication is denied due to duplicate use of an OTP, verifiers MAY warn the claimant in case an attacker has been able to authenticate in advance.
 Verifiers MAY also warn a claimant in an existing session of the attempted duplicate use of an OTP.